-I am an Environmental and Geospatial Data Scientist passionate about using data-driven approaches to better understand how human activity impacts our planet’s ecosystems.
-My work bridges environmental science, remote sensing, and advanced statistical modeling to uncover patterns in how Earth’s systems respond to change—and how we can use that insight to protect them.
+I am an Environmental and Geospatial Data Scientist passionate about using data-driven approaches to better understand how human activity impacts our planet's ecosystems.
+My work bridges environmental science, remote sensing, machine learning, and advanced statistical modeling to uncover patterns in how Earth's systems respond to change, and how we can use that insight to protect them.

 I earned my Ph.D. in Earth and Environment from Boston University, where I developed novel Bayesian models and automated workflows for analyzing 30 TB of satellite data to predict forest leaf phenology.
 As a NOAA Climate and Global Change Fellow at MIT, I expanded this work globally by integrating LiDAR, eddy covariance, and MODIS data to assess various impacts to the carbon cycle.